E. V. Gordon: University of Leeds

 Gordon worked at Leeds from 1922 to 1931, introducing first Old Norse and later modern Icelandic to the curriculum.
 While at Leeds, he wrote his An Introduction to Old Norse (first published 1927) and collaborated with Tolkien, who worked at Leeds from 1920 to 1925, particularly on their edition of Sir Gawain and the Green Knight (first published 1925).
 After Gordon arrived at Leeds, Tolkien wrote in his diary "Eric Valentine Gordon has come and got firmly established and is my devoted friend and pal."
+It appears he worked hard at Leeds: in termtime 1923 he was teaching around fifteen hours per week; in one letter of May 1930 he claimed to have worked one hundred and five hours in a single week (admittedly while excusing himself from taking on a new task).

 Gordon was promoted to a Professorship of English Language in 1926 following Tolkien's departure and oversaw the University Library's acquisition of the library of Bogi Thorarensen Melsteð, establishing the library as one of the world's best Icelandic collections.
 Accordingly, for his services to Icelandic culture, Gordon was made a Knight of the Royal Icelandic Order of the Falcon in 1930.

 With Tolkien, Gordon also began the Viking Club.
-In this club they would read Old Icelandic sagas (and drink beer) with students and faculty, and invent original Anglo-Saxon songs.
+In this club they read Old Icelandic sagas (and drink beer) with students and faculty, and invented original Anglo-Saxon songs.
 A collection of these was privately published as the book Songs for the Philologists.
-Most of the printed editions were destroyed in a fire and only 14 or so books are said to exist.
+Most of the printed copies were destroyed in a fire and only about 14 are said to exist.

 Gordon was active in the Yorkshire Dialect Society, and in 1930 he, with Leeds's Professor of French Paul Barbier, was a founder member of the Yorkshire Society for Celtic Studies, joining its executive committee and pledging £10 over ten years towards the endowment of a lectureship in Celtic Studies at Leeds University.
 On Gordon's departure from Leeds, he was succeeded by Bruce Dickins.
-Among Gordon's best Leeds students were the scholars Albert Hugh Smith (whom Gordon gave his notes towards an aborted study of East Yorkshire place-names, which Smith went on to complete), J.A.
-Thompson, the translator of Halldór Laxness's classic novel Independent People, and Ida Lilian Pickles, whom he married in 1930.
+Among Gordon's best Leeds students were the scholars Albert Hugh Smith (whom Gordon gave his notes towards an aborted study of East Yorkshire place-names, which Smith went on to complete); J. A. Thompson, the translator of Halldór Laxness's classic novel Independent People; Stella Marie Mills, who went on to work at the Oxford English Dictionary; and Ida Lilian Pickles, whom he married in 1930.
 Together they had four children (the eldest of whom, Bridget Mackenzie, went on to lecture in Old Norse at Glasgow University); Tolkien composed them a long Old English praise-poem in the Old Norse drottkvætt-metre, entitled Brýdleop, as a wedding present.